wp-plugins/woocommerce-auto-added-coupons/readme.txt

 Voila!
 The discount will be applied when the customer reaches $ 50.00.

+**Example**: Apply coupon through an url.

+1. Use the url www.mypage.com/url-to-shop?apply_coupon=my_coupon

+Voila!
+Any coupon can be applied this way.

-This plugin has been tested with WordPress 3.9.1 and WooCommerce 2.1.11 and 2.1.12.
+This plugin has been tested with WordPress 3.9.2 and WooCommerce 2.1.11 and 2.1.12.
 Also in combination with WPML.

 == Installation ==